sathomas/jsDataV.is/src/text/apB/00-intro.md

 > Note 1: The examples in this appendix are based on the version of the interface at the time of this writing.
 There have very likely been changes to the interface since then.

 Unlike most other chapters, we won't be considering multiple independent examples.
-Instead we'll walkthrough the main stages in the development and testing of a single data-driven application.
+Instead we'll walk through the main stages in the development and testing of a single data-driven application.
 This includes:

 * How to structure a web application using a framework or library.
 * How to organize an application into models and views.